Central Park is a New York City icon. This world-famous green space welcomes over 40 million visitors each year.

 8. The Ramble

 From the Imagine plaque, head north on the path that runs parallel to the Bridle Path where you might spot some horse-drawn carriages!

 Walk about seven minutes until you reach Oak Bridge.
 Cross the bridge and enter one of the most beloved areas in Central Park called The Ramble.

 This area is a labyrinth of narrow twisting paths and ornate stone arches, all of which are incredibly photogenic.
-Wander in The Ramble before heading back to Bow Bridge, Bethesda Terrace and the Mall.
+There are even a few small manmade waterfalls!

 You can also leave The Ramble and head northeast to The Metropolitan Museum of Art, one of the best museums in the world!